August Board News

 *After all management fees and costs, including carried interest and other fund expenses.

-The Retirement Board approved 1,526 active members and 164 inactive members for service retirement benefits.
+The Retirement Board approved 1,201 active and 164 inactive members for service retirement benefits.